 Empire is a PowerShell-based framework primarily focused on Windows environments, but it also offers some capabilities for targeting macOS and Linux systems.
 Developed by the team at BC Security, Empire is designed to help you evade detection, exfiltrate data, and maintain control over compromised systems.

-What sets Empire apart from other frameworks is its heavy reliance on PowerShell, the powerful scripting language and automation engine built into Windows.
+Its heavy reliance on PowerShell, the powerful scripting language and automation engine built into Windows, sets Empire apart from other frameworks.
 By leveraging PowerShell, Empire can bypass many traditional security measures, such as antivirus software and intrusion detection systems (IDS), making it an invaluable tool for pen testers and red teamers.

 Setting Up Empire

 To begin, you will need to install Empire on your attack machine.
 Empire is compatible with Windows, macOS, and Linux systems.
-For the purpose of this article, we will focus on installing Empire on a Kali Linux machine, which is a popular choice for pen testers and red teamers.
+For this article, we will focus on installing Empire on a Kali Linux machine, a popular choice for pen testers and red teamers.
 To install Empire on Kali Linux, follow these steps:

 1. Update your Kali Linux machine: